AnaStasia1331/ms4-recipe-book/README.md

 They need a simple way to write down new cooking recipes in an online recipe book, be able to find them, edit or delete.

 ## How does the project fulfil the users’ needs?
 The implementation provides intuitive user interface for creation of new recipes.
-The website requests users to be authenticated and authorised in order to manage their own recipes.
+The website requests users to be authenticated and authorised in order to manage their recipes.
+To save time on new account registration, Google authentication can be used from the Login page.
 Add recipe page lists all necessary fields for writing a new recipe, e.g. recipe name, course name, ingredients, preparation steps and time.
-Additionally image upload option is available for users.
-For quick and easy search, users can use either the course cards from Home page or the search field and 'Filter by Course' dropdown located on My recipes page.
+Additionally, image upload option is available to link a favourite recipe image to recipe.
+For quick and easy search, the course cards can be used from the Home page or the search field and 'Filter by Course' dropdown located on the My recipes page.
 Each recipe can be modified and removed.
 The site is functioning on desktop as well as on mobile devices.

 ## Wireframes
 The [wireframes](https://github.com/AnaStasia1331/ms4-recipe-book/tree/master/static/img/readme/wireframes) were created using Balsamiq tool.